Aggregating and Grouping Data

 COUNT and GROUP BY

-Aggregation allows us to combine results by grouping records based on value, also it is useful for calculating combined values in groups.
+Aggregation allows us to combine results by grouping records based on value.
+It is also useful for calculating combined values in groups.

 Let’s go to the surveys table and find out how many individuals there are.
-Using the wildcard * simply counts the number of records (rows):
+Using the wildcard * counts the number of records (rows):

 SELECT COUNT(*) FROM surveys;